LucaMalavolta/PyORBIT/docs/models/abstract_transit.md

 * default: the model with the same name assigned to the section

 **planets**:
+* list of planets to be modelled, as defined in the ``planets`` commond model

+**supersample_factor**
+Number of points used to sample the average value of the light curve over the entire exposure, in order to take into account the deformation of the light curve due to finite exposure time (see [Kipping 2010](https://ui.adsabs.harvard.edu/abs/2010MNRAS.408.1758K))

+**exposure_time**
+Exposure time of each data point in the lightcurve, espressed in seconds.
+The keyword is ignored when ``supersample_factor`` is equal to 1.

 **nthreads**
 * default is 1, it shouldn't be modified